withastro/astro/.changeset/olive-bags-drive.md

 Adds a `devtools` option

-Enabling `devtools` will enable the [official Solid Devtools](https://github.com/thetarnav/solid-devtools) in development:
+You can enable the [official Solid Devtools](https://github.com/thetarnav/solid-devtools) while working in development mode by setting `devtools:true` in your `solid()` integration config:

 ```js
 import { defineConfig } from "astro/config"